 There are advantages to completing postsecondary education that can help justify your HVAC school cost.
 The U.S. Bureau of Labor Statistics notes that in general, employers prefer to hire applicants with formal HVAC/R training, due to the increasing complexity of modern HVAC/R equipment.

-This article takes a closer look at answering how much does HVAC school cost by exploring the typical career path and associated costs to starting a career in HVAC/R.
+This article takes a closer look at answering how much HVAC school costs by exploring the typical career path and associated costs of starting a career in HVAC/R.

 HVAC Technician Definition